 Godzilla remains as an international icon.
 Famous people such as Matt Groening, (Simpsons creator) George Lucas, John Carpenter, Steven Spielberg, J.J.
 Abrams, Bryan Cranston, James Rolfe/Angry Video Game Nerd & Sathoshi Tajiri (creator of Pokémon) are all passionate fans of the character.

 To prepare for “Godzilla: King Of Monsters” (a sequel to Godzilla 2014) coming out on May 31st, I’ve decided to watch this classic movie to help spread word of mouth.
-If you want to gain knowledge of Godzilla’s mythology, I suggest you to watch James Rolf/Angry Video Game Nerd’s recommendations.
+If you want to gain knowledge of Godzilla’s mythology, I suggest you to watch James Rolf/Angry Video Game Nerd’s recommendations on his YouTube account “Cinemassacre.”

 The following review doesn’t contain no SPOILERS whatsoever.
 If you’re new to the Godzilla franchise, feel free to read my non-spoiler article.